 Half Running Bond Pattern: In general, when people think of a running bond pattern they envision the half running bond pattern.
 This paver pattern is one of the most commonly used and attractive because it is considered to be a timeless design—one that will outlast changing home design trends.
 In the half running bond pattern, stones are offset so that they overlap by half the width of the brick.
 This design for laying pavers is also used in masonry because it creates a strong structure for creating walls.
 This pattern is also incredibly simple, requiring minimal cutting, but can be tilted by 45 degrees to create the illusion of a more complex design pattern.

-Any of these three running bond patterns are among the most simply to lay and are realistic for a do-it-yourself project.
+Any of these three running bond patterns are among the most simple to lay and are realistic for a do-it-yourself project.
 If you are not a fan landscaping, it is also fairly simple to a hardscaping expert in your area to lay pavers in your chosen pattern.